Common oil water separator problems and their solutions

 The worst case scenario is that you only find out something is wrong with your oil water separator when you have a release of out-of-specification water from your facility.
 To prevent this, here are some of the things you need to check regularly in order to ensure your oil water separator keeps performing as intended.

-Common problems and their solutions for vertical gravity and coalescing separators
+Common problems and solutions for vertical gravity and coalescing plate separators

-Water is not flowing, or there is a low flow into the oil separator
+Water is not flowing, or there is a low flow into the oil water separator

 A low water flow could indicate a problem with the pump, sump level or the suction line.
 Some of these issues are common to any kind of separator.
 For details on how to check these systems, refer to this article that addresses hydrocyclone separators too.

 Take these steps to clear the suction line of a gravity or coalescing separator:

 Repair cracks or loose fittings that allow air into the system

 Water is flowing into the waste oil container, or water is flowing out of the top of the separator